mockoon/mockoon/CONTRIBUTING.md

 ## Run the tests

 Some unit and integration tests are present in the 4 packages.
-You can run them with `npm run test` after building the 4 packages:
+You can run them with `pnpm run test` after building the 4 packages:

-1. `npm un build:libs`.
+1. `pnpm un build:libs`.
-2. `npm un build:cli`.
+2. `pnpm un build:cli`.
-3. `npm un build:desktop:ci`.
+3. `pnpm un build:desktop:ci`.

 These tests will also be run on each commit or pull request in the CI environment.